Former Mitnick Campaign Workers Allege Verbal Abuse and Wage Theft, Current Workers Call Bullshit

 Good Old-Fashioned Free Child Labor

-According to Medillo, he and Mitnick made a verbal agreement that the campaign would pay Medillo $30 per hour for 28 hours per week.
-However, Medillo did not get that promise in writing, which he acknowledges was a mistake–“I should have protected my labor, but I was 17.”
-Besides, Mitnick considers himself pro-worker, so Medillo trusted him to hold up his end of the bargain with or without a contract.
+According to Medilo, he and Mitnick made a verbal agreement that the campaign would pay Medilo $30 per hour for 28 hours per week.
+However, Medilo did not get that promise in writing, which he acknowledges was a mistake–“I should have protected my labor, but I was 17.”
+Besides, Mitnick considers himself pro-worker, so Medilo trusted him to hold up his end of the bargain with or without a contract.

-The union called his demand an “extortion attempt” and insisted Medillo worked in a volunteer capacity during those three months like many of them had.
-Medillo even signed up as a volunteer on November 19 through a portal on the campaign website, according to documents provided by the campaign.
+The union called his demand an “extortion attempt” and insisted Medilo worked in a volunteer capacity during those three months like many of them had.
+Medilo even signed up as a volunteer on November 19 through a portal on the campaign website, according to documents provided by the campaign.

 Another former volunteer said that Mitnick had been very clear with her about her role as a volunteer, but he did mention he may start offering compensation after the campaign had raised enough to afford it.